 Connect to your existing website.
-For doing this, choose Hubspot as your Existing CMS and enter its URL into the provided field.
-Press ‘Verify Connection’.
+For doing this, choose Hubspot as your Existing CMS, press the ‘Authorize HubSpot’ button.
+Choose an account and go to the next step.

-Provide your new WordPress website details.
+Provide your new WordPress website URL, admin login, and password in order to install the Connector plugin automatically.
 In case, you don’t have your WordPress installed yet, you can try the migration to CMS2CMS Test Site.

 Before migrating Hubspot to WordPress, CMS2CMS service offers you to preview the future look of your website and run Free Demo migration.
 Choose the Entities and needed additional options you are going to migrate.
 In case you want to migrate all your data without Demo, you may skip this step.

 Before starting a complete migration to WordPress, you can check the Free Demo result.
-Press the button ‘Details’ and you will see how your migrated posts look like on the new CMS platform.
+This table includes clickable links.
+Click it and you will see how your migrated posts look like on the new CMS platform.
 If you are satisfied with the result, you may complete the migration.

 Now you are a happy owner of WordPress-powered website with all your Hubspot content on it.
 Check the results!

 It seems like you have found a useful tool to transfer the content, isn’t it?
-Have a look at a great number of entities which can be migrated during this shift.
+Have a look at a great number of entities that can be migrated during this shift.